ph0bos/express-microservice-starter/README.md

 ## Configuration

-By placing an `app.yml` config file in a `/config` directory is is possible to override default options.
+By placing an `app.yml` config file in the `/config` directory of an implementing app it is possible to override default options.

 ```
 default: